-A. The licensee/administrator who has completed an individualized service plan (ISP) training program approved by the department or his designee who has completed such a program shall develop and implement an individualized service plan to meet the resident's service needs.
-The licensee/administrator or designee shall develop and implement the ISP in conjunction with the resident, and as appropriate, with the resident's family, legal representative, direct care staff members, case manager, health care providers or other persons.
+A. The licensee/administrator who has completed an individualized service plan (ISP) training program approved by the department or his designee who has completed such a program shall develop [and implement] an individualized service plan to meet the resident's service needs.
+The licensee/administrator or designee shall develop [and implement] the ISP in conjunction with the resident, and as appropriate, with the resident's family, legal representative, direct care staff members, case manager, health care providers[, qualified mental health professionals,] or other persons.
 The plan shall be designed to maximize the resident's level of functional ability.

-NOTE: An individualized service plan is not required for those residents who are assessed as capable of maintaining themselves in an independent living status.
+[NOTE:] An individualized service plan is not required for those residents who are assessed as capable of maintaining themselves in an independent living status.